-The review committee shall consist of: the LCS Project Coordinator, the Director of Construction and the Chief of Facilities and Construction.
+The review committee shall consist of: the LCS Project Coordinator and the Director of Construction.

 The review committee discusses the rating and related issues and meets with the firm making the appeal to hear the basis for the appeal.
 After reviewing the circumstances surrounding the rating and appeal, the review committee makes a finding.